-Metropolitan Museum of Art Publications from the collections of the Metropolitan Museum Libraries and Metropolitan Museum Archives.
-All known publications from 1869-1939, along with a small selection of later titles, are part of this collection.
+Metropolitan Museum of Art Publications from the collections of The Metropolitan Museum Libraries and Metropolitan Museum Archives.
+All known publications from 1869-1974, along with a selection of later titles, are part of this collection.
 Additionally, thanks to the Museum's Digital Media and Editorial Departments, all full-text titles from the MetPublications project--over 400 publications from 1964 to the present--also are included here.

 Use the following links to browse selected subsets of the Metropolitan Museum Publications collection:

-For additional content, visit also the MetPublications section of the metmuseum.org website, which includes nearly 650 titles published from 1964 to the present.
+For additional content, visit also the MetPublications section of the metmuseum.org website, which includes 1,500 books, online publications, Bulletins and Journals published from 1964 to the present.
 MetPublications includes a description and table of contents for almost every title, as well as information about the authors, reviews, awards, and links to related Met bibliographies by author, theme, or keyword.

 Read more about the Metropolitan Museum of Art Publications collection in these Highlights posts.

 At right: the six items most recently added to the collection.
 Please return frequently for new additions.